pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/project-ubersinnlich-kesslers-folly.md

 Kessler listened, his face impassive, a mask that betrayed nothing of the turmoil beneath.
 But Richter could see a flicker deep in his eyes, not uncertainty, but a chilling, zealous fire burning like carnelian coals.
 Kessler's conviction wasn't merely belief; it was a lens that focused the light of reason into a burning point of madness, searing away doubt and leaving only the stark, unwavering image of Vril-fuelled destiny.

-"Your nerve is failing, Kapitan," Kessler said softly, dangerously, his voice low and smooth like the slide of a knife.
+"Yournerve is failing, Kapitan," Kessler said softly, dangerously, his voice low and smooth like the slide of a knife.
 "These are merely the birth pangs of a new era.
 The Vril energy is strong here, as predicted.
 It affects the weak-willed, those whose blood memory of Hyperborean strength has been diluted.
 The mould?
 A biological reaction to potent life-force\!
 Temporal flickers?
 Proof of energies warping mundane spacetime\!
 True Aryans, men of vision and will, should feel invigorated, strengthened by its proximity."
 He gestured dismissively, as if swatting away a fly.
 "Dr. Metzger confirms the candidates are successfully acclimatizing."

 "Acclimatizing?"
 Richter shot back, his voice tight with anger, the words spilling out like water from a broken dam.
 "One of them is strapped to a bunk raving about monsters\!
 The sonar operators are reporting ghosts\!
 My engineer reports the hull itself may be degrading\!
 This isn't strength, Kessler, it's madness\!
 Your equipment, your *mission*, is infecting this boat\!"